heytalhaa/heytalhaa/README.md

 # 💫 About Me:
-I am a passionate Android developer with a strong focus on creating highperformance, intuitive mobile applications.
-With hands-on experience in<br>building responsive and user-friendly apps, I have successfully completed<br>several projects that demonstrate my ability to solve complex challenges.
-I<br>am committed to continuous learning and improvement, always aiming to<br>deliver top-quality solutions in every project I undertake.
+I am a passionate Android developer with a strong focus on creating high performance, intuitive mobile applications.
+With hands-on experience in building responsive and user-friendly apps, I have successfully completed several projects that demonstrate my ability to solve complex challenges.
+I am committed to continuous learning and improvement, always aiming to deliver top-quality solutions in every project I undertake.

 ## 🌐 Socials: